taig/babel/README.md

 ## Sample

-Take a look at the client / server sample application that aims to showcase the librarie's features.
+Take a look at the client / server sample application that aims to showcase the library's features.

 ## Cookbook